Corner of dorm room with white bunk bed, posters on walls, string lights

 Funky patterns

 You don’t have to restrict your paint-sample wall art to rainbows.
 Patterns like chevron, stripes, or polka dots can spice up any free space and take a lot less planning and fewer swatches than a fully covered wall.
 You could also create a mosaic design if you’re feeling really inspired!
-(Check out this pixelated paint-chip portrait of Marilyn Monroe—how do people do stuff like that??)

 DIY paint-chip crafts

 Paint samples can also be used for fun little projects that you can transport home after you take them down—just don’t make holes in the walls to hang them up!
-Display your one-of-a-kind paint-chip picture, calendar, or garland using Command hooks or their ilk.
+Display your one-of-a-kind paint-chip picture, calendar, or garland using Command hooks or the like.
 They stay on the wall using a self-adhesive strip and easily come off without any residue.
 And they can hold up to a few pounds—perfect for a small canvas or picture frame!

 Like what you’re reading?